 The EDPB sets a high bar for necessity in relation to the volume of personal data involved in the AI model.
 This needs to be assessed in light "of less intrusive alternatives that may reasonably be available to achieve just as effectively the purpose of the legitimate interest pursued."
 If achieving the goal can be done using an AI system that doesn't involve handling personal data, then it should be deemed unnecessary to process personal data.
 The EDPB outlines potential risks, followed by mitigations that could tip the balance in favor of the controller:

-- Technical measures such as deidentification, pseudonymization or data masking.
+- Technical measures such as deidentification, pseudonymization, or data masking.

-- Facilitating data subjects' rights, such as offering an unconditional opt out or addressing data regurgitation or memorization through unlearning techniques.
+- Facilitating data subjects' rights, such as offering an unconditional opt-out or addressing data regurgitation or memorization through unlearning techniques.

-- Enhanced transparency, including media campaigns, emails, graphics, FAQs, labels, model cards and voluntary annual transparency reports.
+- Enhanced transparency, including media campaigns, emails, graphics, FAQs, labels, model cards, and voluntary annual transparency reports.

-For AI deployment, measures could include technical safeguards to prevent the storage, regurgitation or generation of personal data, especially in generative AI models such as output filters.
+For AI deployment, measures could include technical safeguards to prevent the storage, regurgitation, or generation of personal data, especially in generative AI models such as output filters.
 It could also offer rights beyond the GDPR, such as post-training techniques to remove or suppress personal data from trained AI models despite the technical obstacles emphasized by AI model developers in the public debate preceding this opinion.

-Importantly, the EDPB no longer implies social media data is an impermissible source, as it did in the ChatGPT interim report, which is encouraging for ongoing disputes with social media platforms.
+Importantly, the EDPB no longer implies that social media data is an impermissible source, as it did in the ChatGPT interim report, which is encouraging for ongoing disputes with social media platforms.
 Further safeguards include respecting "robots.txt" or "ai.txt" signals, as informed by the EU AI Act and copyright laws.
-Enhanced transparency through public campaigns, detailed disclosures, FAQs or transparency labels can finally help bridge the information gap between controllers and individuals, mitigating individual expectations.
+Enhanced transparency through public campaigns, detailed disclosures, FAQs, or transparency labels can finally help bridge the information gap between controllers and individuals, mitigating individual expectations.

 What are the consequences of unlawful processing in AI development?